-At the beginning of this year, I set out to disprove both arguments.
-While training for my first Ironman triathlon, which I've documented in the Man of Iron video series, I've continued to train like a bodybuilder.
-What's more, I've continued to succeed with my bodybuilding goals.
+I set out to disprove both arguments when I began training for my first Ironman triathlon, which I've documented in the Man of Iron video series.
+I continued to train like a bodybuilder, and I continued to succeed with my bodybuilding goals.

 This wasn't by accident, though.
-Like most bodybuilders, I'm a lot heavier than the average endurance athlete, and I've had to adjust my training accordingly.
-In this article, I'm going to share everything I've learned about running alongside my bodybuilding lifestyle.
+Like most bodybuilders, I'm a lot heavier than the average endurance athlete, and I had to adjust my training accordingly.
+Here's everything I've learned about running alongside my bodybuilding lifestyle.

 Lesson 1: Muscle Doesn't Melt Away!

-My meal frequency remains high with six solid meals per day, along with my Kaged Muscle Re-Kaged after every workout and supplementing with Kasein before bed.
+My meal frequency remained high with six solid meals per day, along with my Kaged Muscle Re-Kaged after every workout and supplementing with Kasein before bed.
 The former gives me a fast-digesting protein with added amino acids, making it the perfect post-workout recovery choice.
-The latter gives me the opposite: a blend of slow release amino acids, gradually feeding my muscles through the night.
+The latter gives me the opposite: a blend of slow-release amino acids, gradually feeding my muscles through the night.